Certificate Authority Overview

 For more information on validators, what they do and how to extend them, see Validators Overview.

 A common requirement among Certificate Authorities is the ability to validate certificates or their contents before, during, or after the signing process and before they're stored and published.
 For this reason, EJBCA provides the Validator construct, where Validators can be instanced and configured based on templates and configured to have various effects on the issuance process, varying from just warning to outright rejecting the certificate being issued.
 Examples of validation operations are:

 - Checking that the size and security of submitted public keys align to predefined constraints.

 - Checking submitted public keys against a known block list of weak keys.

 - Performing online checks, such as Certificate Authority Authorization.

 Validators can be created and edited in the CA UI and are chosen per CA for use.

-All good things come to an end, certificate validities notwithstanding.
 All certificates should expire within a reasonable date, if for no other reason to enforce that security fixed and updated algorithms are universally rolled out.
 EJBCA provides full support for renewing Certificate Authority certificates and rolling those out, including the use of rollover certificates.
 For more information on the process of renewal, see Managing CAs.